User Module

 If both _run() and _loop() are defined, _run() is called first (after _initialize()), followed by _loop() and _finalize().

-All the other callback functions, such as _process_command(), _get_channels(), and _get_data(), are called from the main Slowdash thread (not the user module thread) and therefore these can be called concurrently with the user thread callbacks (_initialize(), _loop(), _run(), etc.).
+All other callback functions, such as _process_command(), _get_channels(), and _get_data(), are called from the main SlowDash thread (not the user module thread).
+Therefore, these can be called concurrently with the user thread callbacks (_initialize(), _loop(), _run(), etc.).
 It is okay to start another thread in user modules, as done in SlowTask which creates a dedicated thread for each _process_command() call.

 Tips